Frank Cvitanovich: Thames Television

 Cvitanovich's greatest work was for Thames Television during the 1970s, under the enlightened reign of Director of Programmes Jeremy Isaacs.
 With his then partner, Midge Mackenzie, his first film for Thames was Bunny (1972), a moving account of the treatment given to the couple's own brain-damaged son in a Philadelphia clinic.
 The film won an International Emmy.
 Cvitanovich loved sport - especially the Dallas Cowboys - and his very first documentary was a study of a baseball player in decline.
 For Thames he made films about motorcycle champion Barry Sheene, the footballing Charlton Brothers and Saturday’s Heroes (1976) about life behind the scenes at Tottenham Hotspur F.C.
 Other subjects included a day in the life of an East End park, and The Kilnsey Show about a Yorkshire wall-building competition.
 Yorkshire was also the setting for Bonny, Beauty, Daisy, Violet, Grace and Geoffrey Morton (1974), which won a BAFTA and several other awards.

 In 1981 Cvitanovich won a Jacob's Award for Murphy's Stroke, his TV film based on the Gay Future betting coup.

 Private life

 Cvitanovich was married five times.
 Apart from Midge Mackenzie, his wives included the TV presenter and journalist Janet Street-Porter.

-"He had an irrational fear of tomatoes" (Janet Street-Porter) and the former editor and interior designer Valerie Wade.
+According to Street-Porter, he had an irrational fear of tomatoes.